Jonasdad/Terraform-executable-tutorial/tutorial/terraform/installing_terraform.md

 ```
 terraform -help
 ```
-You should see all Terraform commands that are available with the current installation.
+You should see all Terraform commands that are available with the current installation

+## What We Have Done
+- We have verified the authenticity of the packages to ensure legitimacy
+- We have installed Terraform on our system